meteor/meteor/content/deployment.md

 4. Once you are satisfied with the staging release, release the *exact same* version to production.
 5. Run final QA on production.

 Steps 2. and 5. can be quite time-consuming, especially if you are aiming to maintain a high level of quality in your application.
-That's why it's a great idea to develop a suite of acceptance tests (see our {% link_to 'testing' 'Testing Article'} for more on this).
+That's why it's a great idea to develop a suite of acceptance tests (see our [Testing Article](XXX) for more on this).
 To take things even further, you could run a load/stress test against your staging server on every release.

 <h3 id="continuous-deployment">Continuous Deployment</h3>